CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Use EventBridge to hook up Health Dashboard to SNS and send notification when there is a service health issue

 ### Review each question in each pillar of the Well-Architected Tool (No specialised lens)

+*This File will get updated as I go through this BootCamp to make it is detailed as possible and hopefully it helps someone else*
+*Going to work on the well-Architected Tool right now and hopefully I get time to do the health DashBoard too*